image-source-control/image-source-control/readme.txt

 - Improvement: show a default thumbnail in WP Admin for [external images](https://imagesourcecontrol.com/documentation/#4-4-2-additional-images)
 - Improvement: added CSS rule to Overlay for better compatibility with Divi theme
 - Improvement: (Pro) Find images without a file extension
+- Improvement: use the `isc_public_excluded_post_ids` filter to exclude posts from running ISC in the frontend
 - Fix: specified style for overlay links to not also style other isc related links

 = 2.7.0 =